 When you elect to offer a QSEHRA in lieu of a group coverage plan, not only do you (the employer) get more flexibility in terms of how you set up the plan, but your employees also have more freedom to choose what kind of healthcare plan they want.

 With a QSEHRA, eligible employees select their desired independent health insurance plan or opt to forego health insurance altogether.
 They then pay for their own healthcare expenses upfront, and you reimburse them for those expenses that qualify.

 Here’s how the process works in a bit more detail:

 - You design your reimbursement plan.

 The first thing you’ll do when setting up a QSEHRA is determine your per-employee reimbursement allowance.
 You can choose to reimburse the same amount for all employees or reimburse all employees up to the maximum amount they’re eligible for.
-Additionally, you can choose to offer different allowances based on marital status and dependants, or based on employee age.
+Additionally, you can choose to offer different allowances based on marital status and dependents, or based on employee age.

 Because you’re the sole owner of the plan, you also get to choose which expenses you’d like to reimburse for.
 You can choose to reimburse for employees’ individual health insurance premiums, their qualifying medical expenses, or a combination of both.
 But whatever you choose, you must apply it fairly across the board.

 Under a QSEHRA, staff members use their own money to purchase healthcare services and products according to their needs.
 This may include individual insurance premiums, copays, deductibles, and medications, among other expenses.
 For a comprehensive list of eligible expenses, refer to IRS Publication 502.
 Remember, you’re not obligated to reimburse for everything on that list; however, if you choose to exclude certain expenses, you must exclude them for everyone.

 - Team members submit proof of payment for healthcare expenses.